wso2/docs-ei/en/streaming-integrator/docs/setup/deploying-si-as-minimum-ha-cluster-in-aws-ecs.md

             ![Get access keys and secret key](../images/si-as-minimum-ha-cluster-in-aws-ecs/get-access-key-and-secret-key.png)

-2. Install the AWS CLI from [AWS - Installing the AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).

-    Once it is installed, issue the following command in the terminal to configure it.
+2. Issue the following command in the terminal to configure AWS.

      `aws configure`